Custom Gene Synthesis Service

 5. What vectors can be used to clone the gene?

 Biomatik offers several standard vectors for subcloning, free of charge.
 For example: pBluescript II SK(+)-Amp, pBSK(+) Simple-Amp, pBSK(+) Simple-Kan, pUC57-Amp and pUC57-Kan.
 We can also subclone your gene into any vector of your choice, at additional cost.

 6. What is the maximum gene length that Biomatik can synthesize?

 Although gene synthesis method has no theoretical limits, longer genes require extra planning and have a longer turnaround time, and can sometimes be very difficult to synthesize.
 We encourage our customers to synthesize no more than 10kb in length.
 It costs much more, and takes longer time to synthesize genes longer than 10kb.

 We have extensive experience in synthesizing difficult genes.
 Our synthesis platform allows us to produce very complex genes with high GC content, repetitive elements, or wobble bases.
 Our method is very reliable across a large range of AT to GC ratios.
 We have already synthesized genes with a GC content of over 85% successfully.
 If your gene has a high GC content of >70%, and additional critical features such as many repetitive elements, you should contact our support team prior to ordering a gene.

 8. What is the difference between oligo synthesis and gene synthesis?

 Oligo synthesis creates single-stranded DNA with limited length (normally up to 180 bases).
 Oligos are not cloned into a vector.
-Genes can be 20kb or longer, and it is double-stranded synthesis and cloned into a vector for delivery.
+Genes can be 20kb or longer and uses a double-stranded synthesis that is cloned into a vector for delivery.